cmap/cmapR/README.md

 **Installing from source**

 Perhaps the simplest way is to install directly from github using `devtools::install_github("cmap/cmapR")`.
+Note that this requires having previously installed the `devtools` package.

 Alternatively, you can point your R's `install.packages` function at a tarball of the `cmapR` archive.
 You can generate this archive by cloning this repository and doing the following: